- sshirk@ucsd.edu

-Susan Shirk is research professor and chair of the 21st Century China Center.
+Susan Shirk is a research professor at the UC San Diego School of Global Policy and Strategy and director emeritus of its 21st Century China Center.
 She is one of the most influential experts working on U.S.-China relations and Chinese politics.
-She is also director emeritus of the University of California’s Institute on Global Conflict and Cooperation (IGCC).
+She is also director emeritus of the UC Institute on Global Conflict and Cooperation (IGCC).

 Shirk co-chairs a task force of China experts that issued its second report “Course Correction: Toward an Effective and Sustainable China Policy,” in February 2019.
 She is also co-chair of the UC San Diego Forum on U.S.-China Relations, the first ongoing high-level forum focused entirely on the U.S.-China relationship.